W4vyCreative/python-password-generator/README.md

 # 🔐 Random Password Generator in Python

-This is a simple and effective random password generator built with Python.
+This is a VERY simple and effective random password generator built with Python.
 It's a beginner-friendly project designed to practice basic Python concepts while creating something useful.
+I made it just for practice, hope it's somewhat useful :)

 ## 🧠 What it does